Hicham Ayouch: Career

 In 2005, he directed his first feature, Les Reines du Roi (The King's Queens), a social documentary about the evolving status of women in Morocco.
 That same year he made his first short film, Bombllywood.

-A year later, he directed his first feature film, Tizaoul (Les Arêtes du cœur), co-written with fellow Moroccan director Hisham Lasri.
-A social drama, the film is set in Tafdnar, a fishing village near Agadir, with non-professional actors speaking in an Amazig dialect.
+A year later, he directed his first feature film, Tizaoul (Les Arêtes du cœur), co-written with fellow Moroccan director Hicham Lasri.
+A social drama, the film is set in Tafdnar, a fishing village near Agadir, with non-professional actors speaking in the Shilha language.
 The film screened at the Regards sur les Cinémas du Monde section at the Montreal World Film Festival, and was nominated for several prizes at the Montpellier Film Festival.

-In 2007, he directed his second feature-length documentary, Poussières d’ange (Angel's Dust), about autistic teenagers.
+In 2007, he directed his second feature-length documentary, Poussières d'ange (Angel's Dust), about autistic teenagers.

 In 2008 Abu Dhabi's Middle East Film Festival awarded Ayouch the Sacha Grant.
 The $100,000 award given a promising emerging filmmaker, was to develop Samba Do Maazouz, which would eventually turn into his feature-length film Abdelinho.

 Ayouch gained international attention with his second feature, Fissures, a 2009 drama set in Tangier about a love triangle between two men and an emotionally fragile Brazilian woman.
 The film was notable for its improvisational approach—with its actors performing without a formal script—and scenes involving sex and alcohol considered provocative by Moroccan standards.
 It premiered at the Festival National du Film de Tanger where it received the prizes for Best First Film, Best Supporting Actor, and Best Editing.
 It went on to screen at various festivals and at New York's Museum of Modern Art and the Tate Modern.